 One of the first things you’ll have to consider when you move to Spain is changing your existing funds into Euros.
 While many banks can handle this service for you, it usually comes with a fee and often an exchange rate markup, which is a sneaky way to shave more of your money off the top.

 To protect yourself from getting a bad rate, a good place to start is an online currency conversion calculator.
 Knowing the correct rate can help you avoid doing business with a bank or service that’s trying to overcharge you.
-You can also transfer money using Transferwise, which always guarantees the mid-market rate and is helpful for cutting back on fees in general.
+You can also send money to Spain using Transferwise, which always guarantees the mid-market rate and is helpful for cutting back on fees in general.

 Money in Spain, euros, are typically either written as EUR or designated with an € symbol.
 The following charts and table will give you a better idea of the euro’s value, and how the cost of living generally compares to other countries.